 We believe that for our city to thrive, we must promote authentic relationship building and equitable policies that serve and benefit all.

-- Help facilitate storytelling that gives voice and understanding to marginalized experiences,
+- Facilitate storytelling to help give voice and understanding to marginalized experiences

 - Contribute to racial healing activities within and across sectors in Dallas,

-- And create and implement practical solutions to race-related challenges in Dallas.
+- Create and/or implement practical solutions to race-related challenges in Dallas.

-To learn more about our racial equity work, please contact Tina Lin at email@example.com.
+To learn more about our racial equity work, please contact Celeste Arista Glover at email@example.com.

 Donate to this work